mattlucian/dev-assessment/artifact/README.md

 2. Provide the number of hours it took for you to complete the assessment

+# Scoring
+- (required) Entire project zipped (with source code)
+- (15%) `mvn package` and `java -jar target/dev-assessment-1.0.jar` work without errors
+- (15%) products.json and products.xml are in the proper format
+- (20%) Method used to parse the CSV
+- (20%) Method used to transform the data into JSON / XML
+- (15%) Error handling
+- (15%) General coding style

 ## Hints
 - A CSV record may contain a comma in it that's not a delimiter
 - XML files always require a root node